stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 of pungent incense.
 But spattered blood was everywhere, and Malone shuddered whenever he saw a brazier or altar from which the smoke was still rising.

-  He wanted to be in several places at once, and decided on Suydam&rsquo;s basement flat only after a messenger had reported the complete emptiness of the dilapidated dance-hall church.
+  He wanted to be in several places at once, and decided on Suydam's basement flat only after a messenger had reported the complete emptiness of the dilapidated dance-hall church.
 The flat, he thought, must hold some clue to a cult of which the occult scholar had so obviously become the centre and leader; and it was with real expectancy that he ransacked